MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/New-Object.md

 ### None

-You cannot pipe input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

-### Object
+### System.Object

-`New-Object` returns the object that is created.
+This cmdlet returns the object that it creates.

 ## NOTES